piotrbajdek/neurosculptor/README.md

 `learning_rate.conf` - Set a real number when using the SGD algorithm.

+`weight_decay.conf` - Set a real number when using the AdamW algorithm.
+Alternatively, a value of 0 can be set if preferring the Adam algorithm over AdamW.

 `iterations.conf` - Specify an integer representing the number of epochs.

-`hidden_layers.conf` - Set the number of hidden layers as an integer within the range of 2 to 6.
+`hidden_layers.conf` - Set the number of hidden layers as an integer within the range of 2 to 7.

 `hidden_1_size.conf` - Configure the number of neurons in the first hidden layer.